Kastoria: Ottoman era

 The Ottoman Turks conquered Kastoria around 1385, but it is unclear whether by force or by an agreement with its Albanian rulers.
-During the Ottoman period Kastoria acquired a sizeable Muslim population and a number of mosques and tekkes could be found in the city.
-Kursum Mosque is the only one standing to this day.
-In 1519 (Hijri 925) the town of Kastoria was inhabited by Muslims and Christians.
-It had 67 Muslim and 732 Christian households and it was a zeamet of Chamberlain Mehmed Bey and the Infantry commander of Thessaloniki Hızır.
+Following the conquest and depopulation of Constantinople, the Romaniote Jews from Kastoria were forcefully resettled by the Ottomans in Balat district as part of efforts to repopulate the city.
+Toward the end of the 15th century, Jews expelled from Italy, Sicily, Portugal and Spain settled in Kastoria.
+In 1519, Kastoria was a zeamet of Chamberlain Mehmed Bey, and the infantry commander of Thessaloniki, Hızır.
 The town also had Voynuks.